 The tires that came on your vehicle were designed and constructed to provide superior grip during acceleration, braking, and cornering.

 As a trade-off, they will wear more rapidly than tires used on ordinary passenger vehicles.
-Because of the vehicle's weight distribution, and the fact that they are the driving wheels, you may expect the rear tires to wear more rapidly than the front tires.
+Because of the vehicle's weight distribution, and the fact that the rear wheels are the driving wheels, you can expect them to wear more rapidly than the front tires.